 - 1. Change ethanol within 24 hours in the domain lab.
 This helps to ensure that DNA is preserved quickly and will be in good condition for analysis. - 2.
-Do not add glycerol to DNA samples. - 3.
-Decontaminate the filter apparatus, nylon mesh, and any equipment that comes in contact with the DNA sample during processing, or keep a separate, decontaminated filter apparatus for DNA. - 4.
-Wearing safety glasses and nitrile gloves, open field-preserved sample under fume hood. - 5.
-Follow Section F.2 to change out the ethanol in the sample, with the exception of adding glycerol. - a.
-Clean and decontaminate any equipment or consumables that come in contact with the sample material with 10% bleach prior to the sampling day, and rinse with 10% bleach followed by DI or tap water between samples. - 6.
+Decontaminate the filter apparatus, nylon mesh, and any equipment that comes in contact with the DNA sample during processing, or keep a separate, decontaminated filter apparatus for DNA. - 3.
+Wearing safety glasses and nitrile gloves, open field-preserved sample under fume hood. - 4.
+Follow Section F.2 to change out the ethanol in the sample. - a.
+Clean and decontaminate any equipment or consumables that come in contact with the sample material with 10% bleach prior to the sampling day, and rinse with 10% bleach followed by DI or tap water between samples. - 5.
 Replace ethanol, preserving as close to 95% as possible. - a.
-Container does not need to be filled to the top with liquid since these specimens do not need to remain intact for processing. - 7.
-Close the sample jar tightly, place in 4 $^{\rm o}{\rm C}$ and dark until shipping. - 8.
-ETOH wipe and sterilize filter apparatus or any equipment that comes in contact with the DNA sample material between samples. - 9.
+The DNA container does not need to be filled to the top with liquid since these specimens do not need to remain intact for processing.
+The jar opening must be at least 3" diameter for lab processing, change jars at this point if needed. - b.
+The ARC container should be the smallest Nalgene that fits the sample, and should be filled to the top with ETOH because researchers may used these archived samples for a range of uses. - 6.
+Close the sample jar tightly, place in 4 °C and dark until shipping. - 7.
+ETOH wipe and sterilize filter apparatus or any equipment that comes in contact with the DNA sample material between samples. - 8.
 Carefully clean and dry all equipment prior to storage.